 OnePlus 6: The opening act

 The notch was (and still is) a highly controversial design element.
-With rumors ramping up for the OnePlus 6 in early 2018, fans were concerned that it would also feature a notched display.
-Sure enough, their concerns became a reality when co-founder Carl Pei told The Verge, “Learn to love the notch,” and gave an exclusive first-look at what the notch on the OnePlus 6 looked like.
+With rumors ramping up for the OnePlus 6 in early 2018, fans were concerned about notches.
+Sure enough, their concerns became a reality when co-founder Carl Pei told The Verge, “learn to love the notch,” and gave an exclusive first look at what the notch on the OnePlus 6 looked like.

 Luckily for OnePlus, the initial notch backlash didn’t hurt it too much, as the OnePlus 6 was well-received by fans and critics.
-Our own review of the phone called it “the spiritual successor to the Nexus,” which are not words we would use lightly.
+Our review of the phone called it “the spiritual successor to the Nexus,” which are not words we would use lightly.

 In fact, the device sold so well that OnePlus broke its usual silence on company revenue to announce that it sold over a million units of the OnePlus 6 in just one month.
 That’s an astounding achievement for just over four years of the company’s existence.